-MUS 2123 Music Survey (Majors), 3 cr.
+MUS 2123 - Music Survey (Majors)

 An advanced listening course designed to acquaint the music major with a broad overview of musical style and repertoire from antiquity to the present.

-Prerequisite: MUS 1214.
-3 Hours lecture.
+Prerequisite: MUS 1214 Corequisite: None

-MUS 2214 Music Theory III.
-4 cr.
+MUS 2214 - Music Theory III

 This is a continuation study of functional harmony through analysis and part writing, sight-singing, and ear training.
-A continuation of Music Theory I and II, this course emphasizes the seventh chords. altered chords and the chords of the augmented sixth.
+A continuation of Music Theory I and II, this course emphasizes the seventh chords, altered chords and the chords of the augmented sixth.
 This study includes harmonic and formal analysis and part-writing procedures, modern compositional practices, sight-read melodies containing modulation and more complex rhythmic patterns.
 Students learn to play chord progressions using all types of triads and seventh chords.
 Meets six hours each week.

-Prerequisites: MUS 1214 and MUS 1224 with a grade of "C" of higher.
-3 hours lecture, 3 hours lab.
+Prerequisite: MUS 1214 and MUS 1224 with a grade of "C" of higher

-MUS 2224 Music Theory IV, 4 cr.
+MUS 2224 - Music Theory IV

 This is a continued study of functional harmony through analysis and part writing, sight-singing, and ear training.

-Prerequisite: MUS 2214.
-3 hours lecture, 3 hours lab.
+Prerequisite: MUS 2214 Corequisite: None